Back to blog

 Every tool on this list claims “industry-leading deliverability.”
 Here is what actually matters in 2026:

-Email authentication is mandatory.
-SPF, DKIM, and DMARC must be configured correctly on every sending domain.
-Google and Microsoft now reject or spam-folder unauthenticated emails outright.
-Any tool that does not verify your authentication setup during onboarding is setting you up for failure.
+Authentication is mandatory.
+SPF, DKIM, and DMARC must be configured on every sending domain.
+Google and Microsoft now reject or spam-folder unauthenticated email outright, so any tool that does not verify your setup during onboarding is a liability.

-Warm-up is ongoing, not a one-time setup.
-New domains need 2 to 4 weeks of warm-up before sending campaigns.
-But warm-up should continue throughout your campaign’s lifetime to maintain sender reputation.
+Warm-up is ongoing, not a one-time task.
+New domains need 2 to 4 weeks of warm-up before campaigns, and warm-up should continue for the campaign’s lifetime to hold sender reputation.
 Tools with persistent warm-up networks (Instantly, Smartlead) have an edge.

 Cold email personalization in 2026